ssousaleo/academic-kickstart/content/publication/icse-theory/index.md

 # Tags (optional).s
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["code smells", "design problems", "symptoms", "theory"]
+tags = ["award", "code smells", "design problems", "symptoms", "theory"]

 # Links (optional).
 #url_pdf = "http://eprints.soton.ac.uk/352095/1/Cushen-IMV2013.pdf"